open-contracting/kingfisher-summarize/docs/database.rst

 This table contains the collection IDs that the user provided when creating the schema.

 If you need to change the collections to be summarized, delete the schema with the :ref:`delete-view` command and re-create it with the :ref:`add-view` command.
 This ensures that the schema's name reflects its contents.
-(It is possible to change the collections to be summarized by inserting and/or deleting rows in this table and then re-running the :ref:`refresh-views` and :ref:`field-counts` commands, but this will take the same time and might result in the schema having an incorrect name.)

 .. csv-table::
    :header-rows: 1